libre-nikki-devs/libre-nikki/README.md

 # Libre Nikki

-Libre Nikki is a free and open-source Yume Nikki fan game running on Godot Engine focused on collaboration.
+Libre Nikki is a surreal walking simulator running on Godot Engine, heavily inspired by Yume Nikki and open for collaboration.